 The IRS is urging workers to use the estimator to review their withholding for 2019.
 You can find it on the IRS website at www.IRS.gov/withholding.

-Doing this sooner, rather than later, is better as it will give you more opportunity to have more tax withheld every paycheck, minimizing the likelihood that you’ll be writing a big check to Uncle Sam next year.
+Doing this sooner, rather than later, is better.
+It will give you more opportunity to have more tax withheld every paycheck.
+Minimizing the likelihood that you’ll be writing a big check to Uncle Sam next year.

 FINSYNC’s integrated payroll system, which combines payments, payroll, projects, accounting, cash flow projections, cash flow management, expenses, reimbursement and time tracking, can also help small businesses come tax time.

-The intuitive online system can process payments and accurately comply with federal and state employee tax withholding requirements for full-time employees and independent contractors who require the issuance of a 1099 tax form.
+The intuitive online system can process payments and accurately comply with federal and state employee tax withholding requirements.
+Including full-time employees and independent contractors who require the issuance of a 1099 tax form.